 Simply going by your last name is something of a forgotten tradition now, with a slew of footballers preferring to have either a nickname, their first name, or a combination of their first names and last names on the back of their shirt.

-Certain footballers like Trent Alexander-Arnold and Alex Oxlade-Chamberlain, for instance, have their double-barrelled surname on their shirt while Virgil van Dijk just has "Virgil" on the back of their kit.
+Certain footballers like Trent Alexander-Arnold and Alex Oxlade-Chamberlain, for instance, have their double-barrelled surnames on their shirts, while Virgil van Dijk just has "Virgil" on the back of his kit.

 Brazilian footballers such as Neymar, Alisson and Marcelo – who typically go by just one name – have that singular title on the back of their jersey, and Liverpool defender Alberto Moreno has foregone with the rules entirely and has opted for an "Alberto M.".